Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Bridging Theory and Practice

-\vampire treats equality as commutative internally, and therefore normalises the orientation of equations. \dedukti does not treat $\mathsf{eq}$ as commutative, as it is a user-provided function.
-These innocent implementation details causes us significant headache, as whenever any \vampire equation is transformed (typically by rewriting or substitution), it may change its orientation.
-It is possible to show commutativity of $\mathsf{eq}$ directly in \dedukti, but it is somewhat verbose to do it inline wherever required.
-We therefore use \dedukti's ability to safely introduce definitions to provide helpful commutative lemmas.
+\vampire treats equality as symmetric internally, and therefore normalises the orientation of equations. \dedukti does not treat $\mathsf{eq}$ as symmetric, as it is a user-provided function.
+These innocent implementation details cause us significant headache, as whenever any \vampire equation is transformed (typically by rewriting or substitution), it may change its orientation.
+It is possible to show symmetry of $\mathsf{eq}$ directly in \dedukti, but it is somewhat verbose to do it inline wherever required.
+We therefore use \dedukti's ability to safely introduce definitions to provide helpful commutativity lemmas.
 If in our example, the conclusion swaps the orientation of the second literal $c \neq d$, the derivation would need to detect this and tag $\ell_2$ with $(\mathsf{comml\_not} \; c \; d \; \ell_2)$, where $\mathsf{comml\_not}$ is a shorthand for the commutativity lemma with type declaration